 It’s a tough job, but someone has to do it.
 Airport security, also known as airport security screener jobs or transportation security screener jobs in the US, has been wrought with controversy over the years since 9/11.
-However, these are still essential jobs required to ensure our safety in the skies.
+These are still essential jobs required to ensure our safety in the skies.
 Therefore, they’re always going to be in demand.
 Here’s a bit of extra information about working in airport security, including how to apply.

 Not Just the TSA Anymore

 After 9/11, the Transportation Security Administration (TSA) became solely responsible for final hiring decisions made on airport security employment.
 However, in November 2004, the TSA started accepting applications from private screening companies under its Screening Partnership Program (SSP).
 Airports may "opt out" of the TSA placing airport security screeners, to allow qualified, private screening companies to place them.
 And some airports have done so, such as Kansas City International Airport.

 The TSA developed the Program in accordance with the Aviation and Transportation Security Act (ATSA).
 The requires private screening companies to provide compensation and other benefits to workers whom they hire for airport security jobs, that are no less than those of Federal workers whom the TSA hires for same.
 In short, private screening firms cannot compensate you for less than what the TSA compensates their employees.
 It is an important job and compensation shouldn’t be an issue for employees.

 How to Apply